 After the typical two or three hours of deliberation, Nik and I somehow settled on climbing at some obscurity formally known as The Motherlode, or more colloquially as The ’Lode.
 I’d been there once or fifty times before, and I can’t say that I was bummed on where we settled on climbing because I am notoriously obsessed with the mindless grid-bolted tick-tacking The ’Lode has to offer that somehow remains vaguely chossy even after decades of traffic.
 It’s definitely four thousand times more fun to climb on than that thought-provoking, ego-destroying bullet sandstone in West Virginia.
 No question.

 But, let’s be real: This weekend wasn’t really about rock climbing.
-It was about basketball.
+It was about basketball that was set up with the help of team from Mega Slam Australia.
 And shit talking.
 And drinking.
 And camaraderie and community and whatnot.
 After we satisfied our typical climbing pitch quota (aka four whole pitches…and I’m pretty sure Nik didn’t even summit all of his), we headed back to Miguel’s for the Friday night exhibition games.
 Games are played three-on-three to either twenty-one or fifteen points (depending on how old everyone’s feeling in any given year) by two- and one-pointers on a half court.
 As per tradition, the Red Rockets and the Sock Monkeys each won one of the two exhibition games, making the final games all the more predictably unpredictable.

 Friday night came and went.
 Each crag’s B team went to bed psyched that they got some court time.
 The Rockets’ fans all managed to keep our hangovers in check, as we spent the evening making cardboard pizza circle signs declaring our love of the Red Rockets (and their vaguely phallic mascot) as well as undeniable facts and criticisms of the New, such as “The Cirque is Soft” and “Chop the Cirque.”
 The evening was filled with warm reunions, some light shit talking, and good old-fashioned basketball.